-Sample Letters for Retirement Congratulations
+Sample Retirement Congratulations Letters

 Retirement is the phase in life when leisure and family take our focus.
 We put to rest the hectic schedules we once adhered to and learn a new pace of living.
-Many people look forward to retirement, though they fear the uncertain.
+Many people look forward to retirement though they fear the uncertain.
 The thrill of accomplishing career goals, being esteemed by coworkers and colleagues in the work environment is passing away.
 For those who have always been defined by their career, recognized by their role, a new person must emerge-a retired person.
-On the other hand, for those who have had a long and stressful career, whose days dragged on dreadfully, retirement sounds like a heaven.
+On the other hand, for those who have had a long and stressful career, whose days dragged on dreadfully, retirement sounds like heaven.

 Beginning Your Letter

 The first step in composing a retirement letter of congratulations is selecting your materials.
-Will you use company stationary or something fancier?
+Will you use company stationery or something fancier?
 Will you handwrite the letter or type it?
-These answers are optional, and should be based on your position, whether you are a dear friend or a company leader, and the level of formality you wish to present.
+These answers are optional and should be based on your position, whether you are a dear friend or a company leader, and the level of formality you wish to present.
 If the work setting is intimate and friendly, a handwritten letter may be suitable.
 However, if the company is a large industry with a reserved work atmosphere, an official letter may be fitting.
 In some cases, writing both a formal and personal letter may be appropriate.
 The following is a sample start to your letter: